dpriour/femnet/docs/manual.md

 ## []{#anchor-6}-The first part:

 In this first part, the order of the commands must be respected.

-<span style="color: red;">Texte en rouge</span>
-design in the plane normal to axis: 2
+**design in the plane normal to axis: 2**

 The design of the structure is done in the plane normal to axis **2** (Y) that means in the plane ZX.

-*This is used by phobos.
+This is used by phobos.
 The gives the view of phobos of this file.
 That shows panels of netting in blue, cables or bars in red.
 The design is in the plane ZX.
 To get the view of do cd \~/femnet/programs, ./phobos, File, load_don_file, choose s1.don, Visualisation, contour_diamond, Visualisation, contour_cable_bar, Visualisation, axes.
 If, in place of 2, 1 is used, the design is in the plane YZ.
-If 3 is used the design is in the plane XY.*
+If 3 is used the design is in the plane XY.

 ![Figure 5: *Design of a pelagic trawl
 \~/femnet/data_2001/readme/1pelagic_trawl/s1 displayed with phobos